 - Frosty Pineapple (Dole Whip Pineapple with Captain Morgan Private Stock Rum)

 Here you can get a Spikey Pineapple (Cruzan Mango Rum blended with Dole Whip Pineapple).

 In addition to the places listed above, sometimes you can find Dole Whips at Epcot festival kitchens, such as the Pineapple Promenade during Flower and Garden Festival.

 Recipe for How to Make a Dole Whip in an Ice Cream Maker

 The sad fact is that most of us don’t spend the greater part of our lives in Disney World, so if we want Dole Whips more often than once or twice a year, we have to take drastic measures and learn how to make them ourselves.

-You can actually buy the exact same soft serve mix they use at Disney World — complete with Dextrose, Maltodextrin, and other mysterious things — and use an ice cream maker to make your own Dole Whip!
+If you want an exact replica, you can actually buy the exact same soft serve mix they use at Disney World — complete with Dextrose, Maltodextrin, and other mysterious things — and use an ice cream maker to make your own Dole Whip!